History and Progress

 Yiddish Farm was formally founded on December 12, 2010, at a conference in the Stanton Street Synagogue in New York City.
 Thanks to early grants from the Naomi Prawer Kadar Foundation, the Benyumen Shekhter Foundation for the Advancement of Standard Yiddish, The Chaim Schwartz Foundation, and the Aaron and Sonia Fishman Foundation for Yiddish Culture, Yiddish Farm was able, in 2011, to pilot a three-week advanced Yiddish immersion program on at the Pearlstone Center, a Jewish retreat center and farm in Maryland, as well as an outdoor Jewish cultural festival on the Yiddish Farm itself.

-By the summer of 2012, Yiddish Farm had signed a lease for the property in New Hampton.
-Fields were cleared, disked, plowed, irrigated and planted and Yiddish immersion programs were launched for beginners and advanced students.
+By the summer of 2012, fields were cleared, disked, plowed, irrigated and planted and Yiddish immersion programs were launched for beginners and advanced students.
 Since Yiddish Farm only had access to one of the buildings on the property, students slept in tents and caravans.
 They spent part of the time learning Yiddish grammar, vocabulary and literature and part of their time working the land.
 The program was staffed by volunteers and friends.
 In addition to the Yiddish-immersion courses, Yiddish Farm ran a day-program for a group of Hasidic children, an overnight for a pluralistic Jewish summer camp and a weekend festival.
 During the fall, a four-weekend Yiddish program was held and a multi-part environmental education program was held in Yiddish for students in a local Hasidic yeshiva.
 This included a composting workshop, and hands-on farming experiences.
 By the end of 2012, several acres of garlic had been planted, and a tractor had been leased.

-In 2013, Yiddish Farm received the right to manage all five buildings on the property.
-Since the bungalows had not been properly maintained, the process of beautifying them began almost immediately.
-Over three acres of land were cleared around the main farm buildings in order to expand usable space for farming and programming, and a new parking lot was constructed.
+In 2013 over three acres of land were cleared around the main farm buildings in order to expand usable space for farming and programming, and a new parking lot was constructed.
 In order to expand the farming operations, a chicken coop and a barn were built.
 Many new programs were launched, including Jewish holiday programming, Yiddish Farm Open House days and Chol Hamoed programs.
 The farm produced matzo, garlic, and vegetables and raised sheep, geese, and chickens.

 In 2014, Yiddish Farm expanded its Yiddish-immersion programs to run all year.
 This included a winter program in partnership with Columbia University, a spring break program, a and series of beginners programs.
 With the help of the USDA and GrowNYC, Yiddish Farm received funding to build a washing station and a greenhouse, as well as a grant designed to help Yiddish Farm apply cover crop in a way that preserves the soil.

 2015 was a year of improvement and growth.
 Generous donor support allowed us to beautify our facilities and we broke ground on our Indie-Go-Go/USDA funded drip tape irrigation system.
-We had a stellar shmura harvest, including close to 2000lbs of shmura wheat and 1000lbs of shmura spelt (under Kof-K supervision).
+We had a stellar shmura harvest, including close to 2000lbs of shmura wheat and 1000lbs of shmura spelt.
 We were selected to receive the highly competitive Value Added Producer Grant from USDA Rural Development wing.
-This grant will allow us to expand our marketing and matzo production for Passover 2016.
-As our organization becomes more established, we hope to expand our program offerings as well as our agricultural pursuits.
+This grant allowed us to expand our marketing and matzo production for Passover 2016.